 In general, fusion to sacrum does not offer benefits over fusion to a more proximal level (Gaine 2004; Mubarak 1993; Rice 1998; Sengupta 2002), unless scoliosis is severe and pelvic obliquity is significant (Alman 1999; LaPrade 1992; Modi 2010).
-Although none of the surgical methods was uniformly better than others, Isola system (Gaine 2004) or segmental spinal fusion (Miller 1991; Miller 1992) might achieve better correction of deformity, and intraspinous wiring might result in shorter operative time and less blood loss compared to sublaminar wiring (LaPrade 1992).
+Although none of the surgical methods was uniformly better than others, Isola system, in Gaine 2004, or segmental spinal fusion, in Miller 1991 and Miller 1992, might achieve better correction of deformity, and intraspinous wiring might result in shorter operative time and less blood loss compared to sublaminar wiring (LaPrade 1992).
 Pedicle screw system might also result in shorter operative time and less blood loss compared to sublaminar instrumentation system (Arun 2010).

-No meta-analysis of these available data was performed because the retrospective non-randomized, uncontrolled studies were observational in nature and were prone to bias and confounding.
-There is currently an absence of high level evidence supporting scoliosis surgery in patients with Duchenne muscular dystrophy.
+We performed no meta-analysis of these available data because the retrospective, non-randomized, uncontrolled studies were observational in nature and were prone to bias and confounding.
+Currently there is an absence of high-level evidence supporting the use of scoliosis surgery in patients with DMD.
 There is also a lack of evidence for or against a particular modality of surgical approach.
-Controlled clinical trials with random allocation into treatment and control groups are needed before firm conclusions on the benefits and risks of scoliosis surgery in patient with DMD can be made.
+Controlled clinical trials with random allocation into treatment and control groups are needed before firm conclusions on the benefits and risks of scoliosis surgery in a patient with DMD can be made.

-In the absence of evidence it is our view that clinicians might need to consider anecdotal evidence and their personal experience as well as expert opinions as guidance for their decision on the best care for individual patient.
-Potential benefits on quality of life and functional status as well as risks of morbidity and mortality should be fully discussed with the patients before embarking on surgery for scoliosis.
+In the absence of evidence, it is our view that clinicians may need to consider anecdotal evidence and their personal experience as well as expert opinions as guidance for their decision on the best care for an individual patient.
+Potential benefits to quality of life and functional status as well as risks of morbidity and mortality should be fully discussed with patients before surgery for scoliosis is embarked upon.
 Patients should also be informed about the uncertainty of benefits on long-term survival and respiratory function after scoliosis surgery.